edbird1/QA-Exercise-Template/README.md

 You are also encouraged to create your own examples to test the API with.

 You are encouraged to fork this repository.

+P.S.

+If you're wanting to do "Database Validations" as well, there is a "data.json" file that is produced.
+(I wanted to avoid requiring individuals to set up a database for this challenge, but if you want to, you can use this file as a database.)

+You may also delete the file if you want to start fresh.
+It will be recreated when the application is restarted.